 Often, the first proposal is not the one you and your clients agree upon.
 Clients may have questions or want to renegotiate some of the terms.
 Some prospects may want to expand or shrink the scope of the work, adjust the pricing or manage expectations.
 Negotiate terms that are fair for both sides.
 If you cannot come to an agreeable compromise, walk away.

 Once both parties agree on a deal, sign the contract.
 Use a digital signing service to make the process easier.
-This allows both you and your customers to find the contract in one place, easily make any amendments and send a copy of the signed contract when it is ready.
+This allows both you and your customers to find the contract, make changes and share the final contract version once it’s ready.

 After the contract is signed, it’s time to fulfill your order or service.
 Your sales pipeline manager should collect the information from the sales process to redefine and improve your strategy.
 When the time is right, follow up with the client to upsell them on additional products and renew their contract before it expires.